SerenaSchimert/Antymology/README.md

 Ants have depleting health that can be replenished by digging up and consuming mulch, and can only move to a block beside them (up, down, left, right) and within -2 to 2 blocks up or down.
 Only the single queen ant in each generation can place down nest blocks.

-Camera controls are WASD and middle mouse button to move (fly camera from original base code).
+Camera controls are WASD to move and hold down middle mouse button while shifting mouse to pivot look direction (fly camera from original base code).

 # Genes
 - float eatPoint; // health level below which ant will consume mulch when on mulch block and without trapping itself <br />